 The past several decades have witnessed remarkable advances in medical science and the discovery of new medicines, vaccines, and diagnostic tools that have the capacity to lead to large improvements in global health.
 However, the translation of research findings into practice has been slow and uneven.
 As a result, many of the solutions to health problems are not applied, leading to a widening gap between what is known and what is done in practice (what the World Health Organization refers to as the “know-do gap”).
 Implementation science has the potential to reduce this gap by applying systematic research and evaluation approaches to identify and address the barriers to effective replication and scale-up of evidence-based interventions in local settings.

-This course will build off of the content and structure of the Operations Research Mini-Course (held between 2006-2012).
-Please select below to view the course presentations from previous years:
+This course builds off of the content and structure of the Operations Research Mini-Course (held between 2006-2012). and has been offered annually in its current form since 2013.

 - Madon T, Hofman K, Kupfer L, Glass R. Implementation Science.
 Science.
 2007;318:(1728-1729).